Ousman37/BidBay-Platform/README.md

 This project was created by Ethmane Didi as part of a group project for the Full Stack Web Development course at Noroff School of Technology and Digital Media.

-## About Me

-I am Ethmane, a front-end developer student currently in my final year of studies.
-This project was created as part of a group project for the Full Stack Web Development course at Noroff School of Technology and Digital Media.

-I'm passionate about creating beautiful and functional websites that provide a great user experience.
-Currently, I'm looking for a job opportunity or small project where I can further develop my skills and gain practical experience in the field.

-In addition to my technical skills, I have excellent communication and problem-solving abilities, and I enjoy working collaboratively in a team environment.
-If you're interested in working with me or have any questions, please feel free to reach out at Ousman.didibela@gmail.com.
-I'd be happy to hear from you!

 ## Known Issues